The Baptist Pillar © Brandon Bible Baptist Church 1992-Present www.baptistpillar.com

 Keep your word.
 Promises broken destroy trust.

-Eccl 5:5 Better is it that thou shouldest not vow, than that thou shouldest vow and
+Eccl 5:5 Better is it that thou shouldest not vow, than that thou shouldest vow and not pay.

 X is for examine.